Find The Other 150

 Progeria, a rare, fatal, rapid-aging disease, is taking the lives of children around the world.
 All children with Progeria die of heart disease (heart attacks and strokes) at an average age of 14 years.
 The Progeria Research Foundation is on a mission to cure Progeria.
 With your help, every child in the world can benefit not only when the cure is found, but also NOW from the advances we’ve made.
 When this campaign launched in October 2009, we knew of only 54 children, thus we have seen a tremendous and unprecedented increase thanks in large part to these awareness efforts.
 These children and their families and physicians are benefitting from the programs offered by The Progeria Research Foundation, including clinical trials that have resulted in treatments that are giving the children stronger hearts and longer lives.
 But statistically, experts believe there are another 150 – 200 children worldwide living with Progeria that have not yet been diagnosed or identified.

-As of September 2015, here is where the 130 known children* with Progeria live:
+As of July 1, 2019, here is where the 162 known children* with Progeria live.

 Children with Progeria have a similar appearance.
 Symptoms of Progeria include growth failure, loss of body fat and hair, osteoporosis, aged-looking skin, stiffness of joints, hip dislocation, generalized atherosclerosis, and cardiovascular (heart) disease.

 What Can You Do?

 If someone you know or a patient you treat has Progeria-like characteristics, please contact us at email@example.com.